 Bluetooth connectivity is slowly becoming more common in vehicles, but not everyone has the money to run out and buy a new car or even invest in a new car stereo.
 If you have an older vehicle equipped with an auxiliary input (aux port) you can easily Bluetooth connectivity by using this little dongle.

 This device connects to your car’s auxiliary port and acts as a Bluetooth receiver, allowing you to play music wirelessly through your car’s speakers.
 You can even connect two mobile devices to the dongle at the same time.
 Once paired, connecting is automatic and because the dongle has an integrated battery (for up to 8 hours without a USB connection), you don’t have to worry about it shutting down when turning your car on/off for a few minutes, or powering off if you need the charging cable/port for your phone.

-Those that still use an aux cord to connect their smartphones to their car stereo know all too well the troubles with listening to music while charging.
-This Ground Loop Noise Isolator eliminate the high pitched buzzing you hear when charging and listening to music over a wired connection by acting as middleman between your phone and the car stereo.
+Those that still use an aux cord to connect their smartphones to their car stereo know all to well the troubles with listening to music while charging.
+This Ground Loop Noise Isolator eliminate the high pitched buzzing you hear when charging and listening to music over a wired connection by acting as middle man between your phone and the car stereo.
 It can also be helpful in other use case scenarios where hissing and buzzing can come from home audio systems as well.
 It’s quite literally plug-and-play, so there’s absolutely no setup involved.
 Just plug in and you’re all set.

 All you have to do is follow @Phandroid on Twitter.
 Your odds of winning are 1 out of 8,000 (that gives enough people a chance to enter in time).
 The best part is you don’t have to wait to find out if you’ve won.
 Amazon will tell you immediately upon entering if you are the winner.
 You can also follow us at the usual places below to know when new giveaways are going live.
 Good luck!